sbi-benchmark/sbi-benchmark.github.io/docs/index.md

 sidebar: true
 ---

-# Benchmarking simulation-based inference
+# Benchmarking Simulation-Based Inference

 Many domains of science make use of numerical simulators for which (1) it is easy to simulate but (2) the likelihood is unavailable, making it hard to perform statistical identification of model parameters consistent with observed data. <a href="https://www.pnas.org/content/early/2020/05/28/1912789117" target="_blank">Simulation-based inference (SBI)</a> deals with this 'likelihood-free' setting.
 Although recent advances have led to a large number of SBI algorithms, a public benchmark for such algorithms has been lacking: We set out to fill this gap, carefully select tasks and metrics, and evaluate several canonical algorithms.
-Through this website you can explore all results of our <a href="{{ arxiv_link }}" target="_blank">manuscript</a>, including comparisons on all metrics and plotting of posteriors for each of more than 10 000 runs.
+Through this website you can explore all results of our <a href="{{ pmlr_link }}" target="_blank">manuscript</a>, including comparisons on all metrics and plotting of posteriors for each of more than 10 000 runs.

 Keep reading for a brief summary of the manuscript, or jump right into interactive results (through the menu on top).
 We provide a framework to benchmark your own algorithms, code and results for reproducibility, and invite contributions.

-## Our motivation and methods
+## Our Motivation and Methods

 Open benchmarks can be an important component of transparent and reproducible computational research.
 However, a benchmark framework for SBI has been lacking, possibly due to the challenging endeavour of designing benchmarking tasks and defining suitable performance metrics.